Chimdomba Borehole Project – Zambia

 Monitoring and Maintenance

 The community will collect a small amount from those using the borehole, to be used for maintenance.
 Community members will have been trained in proper monitoring and maintenance.

 The borehole will provide water for a growing village.
-Women and girls will be relieved from having to walk 7 km round trip to retrieve water, allowing them to focus on helping with care for their homes and families.
-Children will also be able to bathe every day, and better hygiene will lead to a reduction of illness in the community.
+Women and girls will be relieved from having to walk a 7 km round trip to retrieve water, allowing them to focus on helping with care for their homes and families.
+Children will also be able to bathe every day, and better hygiene will lead to a reduction in illness in the community.

 While this project is not a part of the Peace Corps Let Girls Learn program, it embraces the same values.
 Hence, it is included under our Let Girls Learn Plus program.

 Women and children, mostly girls of school age, are largely responsible for collecting water for their families.
-Multiple trips daily to collect water affects girls’ education.
+Multiple trips daily to collect water affect girls’ education.
 It is a draining task, taking a great amount of time, and leading to less energy and focus on school activities.
 When the borehole is built, girls will be largely relieved of that responsibility, allowing them to attend school.

 Funds raised in excess of the project amount will be allocated to other projects in the country.